Lisa McKeon, USGS

 What's going on with Glacier's glaciers?

 In 1850, at the end of the Little Ice Age, there were an estimated 150 glaciers in the area that is now Glacier Park.
 By 1968, these had been reduced to around 50.
-Today the number of glaciers in the park is 26, many of which are mere remnants of what they once were.
+Today the number of glaciers in the park is 25, many of which are mere remnants of what they once were.
 Rapid retreat of mountain glaciers is not just happening in the park, but is occurring worldwide.
-If the current rate of warming persists, scientists predict the glaciers in Glacier National Park will be completely gone by the year 2020.
+If the current rate of warming persists, scientists predict the glaciers in Glacier National Park will be completely gone by the year 2030, if not earlier.
 Listen to USGS Research Ecologist Dan Fagre explain climate change research underway in Glacier National Park.

 Glaciers and Climate Change

 While Earth's climate is known to have changed in the past due to natural causes, the warming trend over the last few decades is primarily the result of human activities.
 Of major concern is the buildup of carbon dioxide and other "greenhouse gases" in the atmosphere.
 Greenhouse gases hold heat in the atmosphere that would otherwise radiate back out into space.
 While the greenhouse effect is what has made life on Earth possible, these gases are now increasing at an alarming rate.
 Since the beginning of the industrial revolution, the carbon dioxide concentration in the atmosphere has increased by 30%.
 Human activities that release carbon dioxide are burning of fossil fuels, harvesting and burning trees, and land conversion to cities and agriculture.